 - The need for a SPECAL sense response from other people

-- The concept of working positively with dementia rather than trying to defeat it
+- The concept of working positively with dementia, once diagnosed, rather than trying to defeat it

 - Explore a starter set of counter-intuitive skills and techniques to re-instate and sustain well-being for the person with dementia

-- Formulate a personalized action plan to return home with confidence about next steps.
+- Formulate a personal action plan to return home with confidence about next steps

-This course is designed with younger family members in mind, enabling them to help others in the family, including the 24/7 spouse or partner carer, to bring about an immediate improvement in the quality of life not only of the person with dementia but also all others concerned with their care.
+A basic understanding of the SPECAL approach to dementia management, as outlined in this session, will enable anyone involved with the care of a person with dementia to bring about an immediate improvement in the quality of life not only of the person with dementia but also all others concerned with their care.

 The sooner the better…

 The sooner after diagnosis that the family can understand the nature of their person’s disability and begin to develop new communication skills, the better.
-They can then begin planning within an optimistic framework, and inducting everyone coming into contact with their person, including professionals, into the SPECAL approach.
+They can then begin planning within an optimistic framework which ensures that everyone coming into contact with their person, including professionals, are SPECAL-informed in their communication and interaction.

 … but it’s never too late

 Constructive guidance is available at any stage in the post-diagnostic journey, as part of a fast track approach where appropriate.
-Families need to be reassured that as long as there is someone who still cares about the person with dementia it is never too late to make a difference to their quality of life, however late in the day it may seem.
+Families need to be reassured that, as long as there is someone who still cares about the person with dementia, it is never too late to make a difference to their quality of life, however late in the day it may seem and wherever their person may be living..